BabylonJS/Extensions/Amp360Video/README.md

 The plugin located in the ```amp-360video``` folder contains a [videojs](https://docs.videojs.com/tutorial-plugins.html) plugin compatible with AMP version 2.1.7.

 The plugin depends on BabylonJS in order to enable 3D functionalities in AMP.

+For more information about AMP, you can access their [documentation](http://amp.azure.net/libs/amp/latest/docs/index.html).

 # How use in your web site
 After deploying both the js and css from the ```amp-360video``` folder to your WebSite you can follow the following steps: